From warning signs to when to get screened, here’s what you need to know about Alzheimer’s disease.

-Alzheimer’s is the focus of a huge body of research — and it affects nearly 6 million American adults, according to the Centers for Disease Control and Prevention.
+Alzheimer’s disease is the focus of a huge body of research — and it affects nearly 6 million American adults, according to the Centers for Disease Control and Prevention.
 Yet the condition still prompts many questions from people who are newly diagnosed, those caring for someone who has it, or really anyone who wonders if their forgetfulness is normal.

 “There can be a lot of fear about this condition and confusion over what it really entails,” says Scott Kaiser, M.D., a geriatrician and director of geriatric cognitive health for Pacific Neuroscience Institute at Providence Saint John’s Health Center in Santa Monica, California.
-“Taking time to understand the disease and how it progresses is a good idea.”
+“Taking time to understand Alzheimer’s disease and how it progresses is a good idea.”

 Question #1: Are Alzheimer’s and Dementia the Same?